redis/redis-vl-python/README.md

     distance_metric: cosine
 ```

-This would correspond to a dataset that looked something like
+This would correspond to a dataset that looked something like:

 | user  | age |     job    | credit_score |           user_embedding          |
 |-------|-----|------------|--------------|-----------------------------------|